sebogh/panache/README.md

 ---
 ```

-Then, depending on command line option `--medium`, armor would select either the `drafthtml`-, `privatefinalhtml`- or `privatewikihtml`-style.
+Then, depending on command line option `--medium`, armor would select either the `privatedrafthtml`-, `privatefinalhtml`- or `wikihtml`-style.
 It would compute the commandline, filters and metadata for the selected style (from external YAML files and style-definitions inside the input document) and finally call Pandoc.

 armor doesn't run Pandoc for style-processing.
 It's meant to be fast and impose as few overhead as possible.